SWiRaaki/mmem/README.md

 ## Planned Features
 - Debug build support: memory poisoning, and assertions
 - Reference Counting for analytics like valgrind does for malloc/calloc/free
-- Benchmarks and performance comparisons with malloc and calloc

 ### Benchmarks
 This is a special point in the planned features since having an automated test for this will help optimize the library.